B.3. Das Innenleben eines Rechners: die verschiedenen beteiligten Schichten

 Hardware ist für sich genommen ohne entsprechende Software, die sie steuert, nicht in der Lage, sinnvolle Tätigkeiten auszuführen.
 Der Zweck des Betriebssystems und der Anwendungen besteht darin, die Hardware zu kontrollieren und mit ihr zu interagieren.
 Ihrerseits benötigen sie funktionierende Hardware, um zu laufen.

 This symbiosis between hardware and software does not happen on its own.
 When the computer is first powered up, some initial setup is required.
 This role is assumed by the BIOS or UEFI, a piece of software embedded into the main board that runs automatically upon power-up.
 Its primary task is searching for software it can hand over control to.
-Usually, in the BIOS case, this involves looking for the first hard disk with a boot sector (also known as the master boot record or MBR), loading that boot sector, and running it.
-From then on, the BIOS is usually not involved (until the next boot).
-In the case of UEFI, the process involves scanning disks to find a dedicated EFI partition containing further EFI applications to execute.
+Usually, in the BIOS case, this involves looking for the first hard disk with a boot sector (also known as the

 The boot sector (or the EFI partition), in turn, contains another piece of software, called the bootloader, whose purpose is to find and run an operating system.
 Since this bootloader is not embedded in the main board but loaded from disk, it can be smarter than the BIOS, which explains why the BIOS does not load the operating system by itself.
 For instance, the bootloader (often GRUB on Linux systems) can list the available operating systems and ask the user to choose one.
 Usually, a time-out and default choice is provided.
 Sometimes the user can also choose to add parameters to pass to the kernel, and so on.
 Eventually, a kernel is found, loaded into memory, and executed.